8ta4/quest/DONTREADME.md

 Yes, `quest` automatically saves your reading progress.
 When you reopen the application, it picks up from the last question you were viewing and maintains your scrolling position.

+> Can you open the same document with the same query string?

+Technically, yes, but when you do that, the new tab will close right away, and it'll bring you back to the tab where the document is already open.
+This happens to avoid having multiple versions of the same document open, which can mess up data syncing.

+If you need to view the document in a separate tab, you can do that, but without the query string.

 > Is it possible to use just one window for both questions and the main content in `quest`?

 Technically, yes, you can do that by using Chrome's API to combine them into a single window.
 But, the way `quest` is meant to be used is with separate windows for the main content and the questions.
 Here's why: